Adding a teen to your car insurance policy is sure to boost your rates. But here are some good ways to keep those premiums lower.

 9. Shop around for better rates

-Before you blindly add your teen to your existing policy, shop around for better rates.
+Before you automatically add your teen to your existing policy, shop around for better rates.
 Underwriting policies vary by company, and some may have better pricing for young drivers.
 In addition, teen discount programs can differ among insurers.

 10. Consolidate all your coverage with one insurer

 Finally, when you find the right car insurance company, consider moving all your policies to that provider.
-Virtually all insurance companies offer multipolicy discounts, and the more you insure, the greater your discount may be.
+Virtually all insurance companies offer multipolicy discounts, and the more you insure, the greater your discount might be.

 Do you have a teen driver in the house?
 Tell us how you keep your insurance costs down by leaving a comment below or on our Facebook page.